STYLE NOTES

 What did that self-exploration look like?

 At that time, I wanted to make a change in terms of being a people-pleaser.
 I put everyone else’s opinions on a pedestal, and would follow how they felt about me.
 A big part of that healing was something that I call “worthy work”: I thought about, if this person likes me or dislikes me, would it do anything to how valuable or important I am in the world and to myself, to my actual worth?
 And the answer is always no. The illusion of worthiness in society fluctuates based on your relevance.
-I wrote about that in “Illusions” because when I realized that when we are grounded and we can take a step back, we realize other people’s perceptions of us don’t really matter.
+I wrote about that in illusions because when I realized that when we are grounded and we can take a step back, we realize other people’s perceptions of us don’t really matter.

 I’m sure that during 2020, when work opportunities were waning, you felt this especially.

 A thousand percent.
-American culture is a hustle culture, a no days off kind of vibe.
+American culture, is a hustle culture, a no days off kind of vibe.
 We think it’s such a flex—it’s not a flex though!
-My whole family is all crazy workaholics, so I consider how productive you are as being what you bring to the table.
+My whole family is all crazy workaholics, and so I consider how productive you are as being what you bring to the table.
 I started thinking, what would happen if I did nothing and just enjoyed my life—enjoyed the food I ate and the music I listened to and the people that surrounded me?
 At the end of the day, we can’t take anything with us.

 Photograph by Anna Theroux Ling